-N. Fund Balance Reserves
+O. Fund Balance Reserves and Designations

 The School District reserves those portions of fund equity which are legally segregated for a specific future use or which do not represent available expendable resources and therefore are not available for appropriation or expenditure.
+The School District also designates a portion of fund balance to indicate tentative plans for future financial resource uses that reflect managerial plans or intent.
 Unreserved fund balance indicates that portion of fund equity which is available for appropriation in future periods.
-Fund equity reserves have been established for encumbrances, inventory of supplies and materials, property taxes, endowments, textbook purchases, school bus purchases, and budget stabilization.
+Fund equity reserves have been established for encumbrances, inventory of supplies and materials, property taxes, endowments, and textbook and instructional materials.
+A fund designation has also been established for capital acquisitions.
+The designation for capital acquisition represents monies set aside for capital acquisition in excess of statutory requirements.

 The reserve for property taxes represents taxes recognized as revenue under generally accepted accounting principles but not available for appropriation under State statute.
-The reserve for budget stabilization represents money required to be set-aside by statute to protect against cyclical changes in revenues and expenditures.
-The reserve for endowments signifies the legal restrictions on the use of principal.
+The reserve for contributions signifies the legal restrictions on the use of principal.